neitoroxin/hash/README.md

 ---

 ## How use
-In "main.c" presented example to create hash table and free up memory.
+In "example.c" presented example to create hash table and free up memory.